 This would not involve any extra games.
 If the Astros and Yankees finish tied for the best record in the AL, the team with the better head-to-head record (the Astros, 4-3) would get home-field advantage throughout the League Championship Series round.
 (Remember that home-field advantage in the World Series is now determined by best regular-season record, not the All-Star Game result.)

-As for the Wild Card, if, say, the Rays and Indians were the only two clubs in AL Wild Card position at season’s end and had identical records, they would not play an extra game to determine who gets home-field advantage in the Wild Card Game.
-It would go to the team with the better head-to-head record (the Rays won the season series, 6-1).
+As for the Wild Card, if, say, the A's and Indians, or A's and Rays, were the only two clubs in AL Wild Card position at season’s end and had identical records, they would not play an extra game to determine who gets home-field advantage in the Wild Card Game.
+It would go to the team with the better head-to-head record (the A's won their season series against both the Indians and Rays; the Rays won the season series over the Indians, 6-1).

 Scenario: Two teams tie for the second Wild Card spot